"Think it Through"

 He currently owns and operates Fountain Embalming Services, Fountain National Academy of Professional Embalming Skills and Forensic Investigative Resources of the Midwest (F.I.R.M.) a licensed and insured private detective agency that has a main focus of death investigations and exhumations.
 All are headquartered in Springfield, Missouri.

-Fountain National Academy, which was founded in May 1990, is a full-time venture for Fountain who is the Academy's founder and primary instructor.
+Fountain National Academy of Professional Embalming Skills, which was founded 27 years ago in May 1990, is a full-time venture for Fountain as the Academy's founder and primary instructor.
 As a well-known speaker he travels throughout the United States and abroad speaking at State and National Funeral Directors and Embalmers conventions teaching post-graduate education to embalmers.
 His focus is on teaching highly specialized embalming and postmortem reconstructive surgery techniques that can be performed on the most massively traumatized case imaginable.
 FNA is dedicated to providing quality post-graduate embalmer education and the research and development of new techniques to treat the highly traumatized case with the goal of an open-casket viewing.
 Fountain National Academy offers several in-depth embalming and postmortem reconstructive surgery seminars at its training facility located in Springfield, Missouri.
-Professional embalmers from across the United States, England, Canada, Mexico, Puerto Rico, Korea, Grenada, Seychelles, Germany, France, Ireland, Wales, Scotland, Switzerland, Australia, Philippines, Denmark, India and the Czech Republic have attended these seminars.
-The Academy has one European representative in Ireland and one Australian representative in Australia.
-It also has Good Will Ambassadors in England, Scotland, Canada and South America, Philippines, Switzerland, South Africa, Czech Republic, Sweden, French West Indies, Belgium and Denmark.
+Professional embalmers from across the United States, England, Canada, Mexico, Puerto Rico, Korea, Grenada, Seychelles, Germany, France, Belgium, Ireland, Wales, Scotland, Switzerland, Australia, South America, India, Nigeria, French West Indies, Czech Republic, Denmark, Sweden, South Africa, Japan and the Philippines have attended these seminars.
+The Academy has a European representative in Ireland and an Australian representative located in Australia.

-Fountain has presented programs in Europe, Australia, Puerto Rico, Philippines, South America, China, Canada, Denmark and across the United States.
-In addition to presenting programs at state and national funeral directors conventions, he has presented programs at mortuary schools, Coroner/Medical Examiner meetings, hospitals, civic organizations, high school and university classes.
+Fountain has presented programs in England, Australia, Puerto Rico, Philippines, China, South America, Canada, and Denmark and across the U.S. In addition to presenting programs at state and national funeral directors conventions, he has presented programs at funeral homes, mortuary schools, Coroner/Medical Examiner meetings, National Association of Emergency Planners Convention and Missouri State Emergency Management Agency.
+He spoke at a National Disaster Medical System Convention at the request of the Centers for Disease Control.
+He has also presented at hospitals, civic organizations, elementary school, high school and university classes.

-An advocate of organ donations, Fountain has worked as a liaison/consultant with various organ and tissue agencies, and conducts embalming seminars for the professional embalmer that deal with embalming and reconstructive surgery techniques following the donation process.
+An advocate of organ & tissue donations, Fountain has worked as a liaison/consultant with various organ and tissue agencies across the US and conducts embalming seminars for the professional embalmer that deal with embalming and reconstructive surgery techniques following the donation process.

 He is former Chief Death Investigator for the Boone County Medical Examiner's Office and Investigator for the Callaway County, Missouri Medical Examiner's Office, and served for several years as a forensic autopsy assistant and cranial autopsy instructor.
-Fountain also assisted as an adjunct instructor in Major Case Crime Squad training for law enforcement investigators that was conducted by the University of Missouri at Columbia.
+The Medical Examiner’s Office in Columbia, Missouri provided autopsy services for approximately 43 counties in Missouri.
+Fountain also assisted as an adjunct instructor in Missouri Major Case Crime Squad training for law enforcement investigators that was conducted by the University of Missouri and his facility Fountain Mortuary Service in Columbia, Missouri.
+In addition to medical examiner autopsies and investigations Fountain’s facility and staff worked with a group of sixteen clinical pathologist providing autopsy services for many community hospitals.

 Fountain has successfully completed the prestigious Master's Course in Forensic Death Investigation at St. Louis University.
 He has attended several other courses in forensic death investigation including one on the reconstruction of facial features presented by world-renowned expert Betty Pat Gatliff at the University of South Alabama Institute for Environmental and Forensic Sciences.
 Fountain has also received death investigation training at the New York City Medical Examiner's Office.

-Attorneys from across the United States also call him upon to serve as a consultant and expert witness in civil law suits in the areas of embalming and reconstructive surgery.
+Attorneys from across the U.S. have called him to serve as a consultant and expert witness in civil law suits in the areas of embalming and reconstructive surgery.

-As a professional embalmer specializing in difficult and traumatized cases he has been called upon by Funeral Homes to perform Post Mortem Reconstructive surgery on some of the most severe crushing head injury and traumatized cases imaginable in order to achieve open casket viewing for the family and friends.
+As a professional embalmer specializing in difficult and traumatized case he has been called upon to perform embalming and/or Post Mortem Reconstructive surgery on some of the most severely traumatize cases imaginable to achieve open casket viewing.
+He has performed reconstructive surgery on cases across the United States as well as in Australia and South America.

-Embalmers from across the United States and abroad frequently contact Fountain for technical consultation and guidance regarding severely difficult or highly traumatized embalming and restoration cases.
+Embalmers from across the U.S. and abroad frequently contact Fountain for consultation and guidance regarding severely difficult or highly traumatized embalming cases.

 Fountain is a very active member of the Missouri Funeral Directors and Embalmers Association and served for many years as Chairman of its Mass Fatality Disaster Emergency Response Committee and Chairman of its Organ and Tissue Committee.
-He is past president of the Missouri Funeral Supply Sales Club.
+He is past secretary and president of the Missouri Funeral Supply Sales Club.
 In 2007 the Missouri Funeral Directors and Embalmers Association awarded him the Robert Knell award.
 The award is the highest award that can be granted by that Association.
-He is also a member of the National Funeral Directors Association, the Funeral Ethics Association, the American Society of Embalmers, Academy of Professional Funeral Service Practice and former member of the National Association of Medical Examiners and past board member of the Associated Funeral Directors International.
+He is also a member of the National Funeral Directors Association, the Funeral Ethics Association, the American Society of Embalmers, Academy of Professional Funeral Service Practice and former member of the National Association of Medical Examiners (N.A.M.E.), American Academy of Forensic Sciences (AAFS), the British Institute of Embalmers (Circa 1986-87) (BIE) and past board member of the Associated Funeral Directors International.
 He is also a member of the Pi Sigma Eta Mortuary Fraternity.

-During his seventeen-years of owning and operating a grave opening service, Fountain was called upon numerous times to exhume human remains which gained him a vast knowledge regarding exhumations.
+During his seventeen-years of owning and operating a grave opening service Fountain was called upon numerous times to exhume human remains which gained him a vast knowledge regarding exhumations.
 In 1995 Fountain, as a member of the exhumation team, assisted Dr. James Starrs, Professor at George Washington University, with the exhumation of the body of the famous Missouri Outlaw Jesse James who was shot and killed on April 3, 1882 in St. Joseph, Missouri.
 In 2003 he served as embalming consultant for Engel Brothers Media Inc. that produces the TV documentary “Mummy Road Show” which aired on the National Geographic television channel November 24, 2003.
 He was interviewed by a production company that produces shows for National Geographic regarding a documentary of the Hardin Cemetery Disaster that occurred in 1993.
 A British film crew has visited his facility to film filmed a TV segment regarding his expertise in the area of Post Mortem Reconstructive Surgery.
-He has been called by various television, radio and print media sources to comment or discuss issues surrounding high profile cases and celebrity deaths.
+Mr. Fountain has been interviewed by various media sources related to current affairs.
+He has been interviewed and questioned by numerous media sources about some very high profile cases including celebrity and governmental leader deaths in the United States, and abroad.

-He and his wife Joy, a former CBS affiliate news anchor/reporter, currently reside in Springfield, Missouri.
-He has two daughters Audrey age 9, Ellen age 12, one adult daughter Kim who formerly worked for the St. Louis Rams Football Team and one adult son Mark who is a Commander in the US Public Health Service.
+He and his wife Joy, a former CBS affiliate news anchor, reporter; currently reside in Springfield, Missouri.
+He has three daughters Audrey (AJ) age 14, Ellen age 17, one adult daughter Kim who works for Chase and one adult son Mark who is a Commander in the U.S. Public Health Service and works with the United States Food and Drug Administration.

 Glyn Tallon, FNA European Representative